 This title actually could be:

-How completely exhausted people can create a simple content calendar for completely exhausted people.
+How completely exhausted people can create a free content calendar.

 Once you've come up with what you're going to post on social media, you can use a number of tools to keep up with it.
 There are many, many ways to make content calendars.
 This method is simple and free.
 The more notes and specifics you can put in it, the easier it will be for Exhausted Future You when you sit down to actually create the posts.

 Set up a calendar that you can view and edit on all of your devices.
 If you are doing social for a theater company and need to get input from another person make sure it’s shareable.
 Google calendars work especially well for this.

 Create an event for each social media post you will be publishing on its specific day. e.g., If you are posting a #TipTuesday video to Instagram, and Facebook, and Twitter, then create three different events on Tuesday, 12/05.

 If you have a clear handle on the best time to post adjust the event’s time. e.g., If your Page Insights tell you that most of your audience is on Facebook at 9PM on Tuesdays, set the time of the event to 9PM.